Foundation Diet and Health

 Health effects

-Is lemon verbena healthy?
-The leaves (Lippiae triphyllae folium) and the essential oil (Lippiae triphyllae aetheroleum) of Aloysia citrodora are usually used for medicinal purposes.
-4 The essential oil of the leaves showed positive effects in the treatment of insomnia and led to an improvement in the time it takes to fall asleep, habitual sleep efficiency and subjective sleep quality.
-Oral intake of lemon verbena as a complementary treatment for people with insomnia is therefore recommended.
-5
+The essential oil of the leaves showed positive effects in the treatment of insomnia and led to an improvement in the time it takes to fall asleep, habitual sleep efficiency and subjective sleep quality.
+Oral intake of lemon verbena as a supplementary treatment for people with insomnia is therefore recommended.
+5 In animal experiments, researchers were able to demonstrate an anti-cancer effect.
+They attributed this to the secondary plant substances it contains.
+6,7

 Dangers - Intolerances - Side effects

-The German Allergy and Asthma Association ( DAAB ) lists the fragrance citral as one of the potent or highly potent allergenic fragrances.
+The German Allergy and Asthma Association ( DAAB) lists the fragrance citral as one of the potent or highly potent allergenic fragrances.
 In concentrated form, as can be the case with cosmetic products, these can cause allergic reactions such as redness, itching, blisters or swelling when they come into contact with human skin.
 Allergy sufferers and sensitive people such as babies, small children and pregnant women should therefore avoid direct contact.
 9

 Use as a recognized medicinal plant